BarryCrookes/vanity-number-generator/README.md

 ### Connect deploy via CDK
 An alternative to the custom resource option would be to use CDK to configure Connect.

+# Resiliency
+Deploy stack and flow to multiple regions so we can still handle calls in the event of an AWS outage in our main region.